ritwickgupta/wise/README.md

 Your bucket should now be created.
 You should be able to find it's name in the S3 list.

+### Updating the Bucket Policy
+1. Click on your bucket.
+1. Click `Permissions`.
+1. Click `Bucket Policy`.
+1. Copy the `bucketpolicy.json` from this repo and paste in the editor.
+1. Click `Save`.

 ### Uploading a file to your S3 bucket
-1. Click on your new bucket.
+1. Click on your bucket.
 1. Click `Upload`.
 1. Upload [`index.html`](index.html) (or another file).
 1. Click `Next`.
 The default settings are fine for our purposes.
 1. Click `Next`.
 The default settings are fine for our purposes.
 1. Click `Upload`.
 1. The file should upload and you should be able to see the file in the bucket.

+### Host Website
 1. Click `Properties`
 1. Click `Static Website Hosting`.
 This enables the bucket's contents to be available to public hosting.
 1. Check `Use this bucket`.